devership16/CSCI599-DeepLearning/README.md

 <p align="center">
     <img src="figure/GCN.JPG" height="450"/>
-    <p align="center">Fig 3.
+    <p align="center">Fig. 3.
 A two-layer multimodal network for GCNN Model with convolutions across K-hop distances</p>
 </p>

 For a given node, the model takes into account the feature vector of its first-order neighbors.
 Since each neighbor can be of a different node type and can have different edge label, we have a different neural network architecture for each node.
 Each node type can have different lengths of embeddings; therefore, it is important that each edge type has a different set of weights.
 Note, an edge type is different if the node types are reversed.
 The convolution operators we define in the encoder uses these weights depending on the neighbors and edge types.
 On the successive application of these convolution operators, we essentially convolve across a K-hop distance in the graph for each neighbor.
 In other words, each node’s embeddings would have been formed using the information passed from all it’s Kth-order neighbors while taking into account the different edge types [13].
-This is depicted in fig-5, which shows convolutions around a node.
-A single convolution on the neural network takes the following form
+This is depicted in Fig. 3, which shows convolutions around a node.
+A single convolution on the neural network takes the following form:

 ##### $$h_{i}^{k+1} = \phi(\sum_r \sum_{j \epsilon N_r^i} c_r^{ij} W_r^k h_j^k + c_r^i h_i^k)$$

 Where $$h_i^k$$ the embedding of node $$v_i$$ in the kth layer with a dimensionality $$d^k$$, r is an edge type and $$W_k^r$$ is a weight/parameter matrix corresponding to it, $$\phi$$ represents a non-linear activation function, $$c_r^{ij}$$ are normalization constants.
-A more detailed view of one convolution for the encoder is depicted in fig-6.
+A more detailed view of one convolution for the encoder is depicted in Fig. 4.
 We build a two-layer model by stacking two layers of these.
 The input to the first layer is the node feature vectors or one-hot vectors if the features are not present.

 <p align="center">
     <img src="figure/GCNEncoder.JPG"/>
-    <p align="center">Fig 4.
+    <p align="center">Fig. 4.
 Encoder Architecture for the GCNN Model</p>
 </p>

 #### GCNN Decoder